MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications.md

     ```

 ## Generated MobileFirst Native SDK artifacts
-Two MobileFirst-related artifacts are available in the Android Studio project after it has been integrated with the MobileFirst Native SDK: the <code>mfpclient.properties</code> and the <code>application-descriptor.json</code> file.
+Two MobileFirst-related artifacts are available in the Android Studio project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.properties` and the `application-descriptor.json` file.

 ### mfpclient.properties
 Located at the **./app/src/main/assets/** folder of the Android Studio project, this file contains server connectivity properties and is user-editable:

-- <code>protocol</code> – The communication protocol to MobileFirst Server.
-Either <code>HTTP</code> or <code>HTPS</code>.
+- `protocol` – The communication protocol to MobileFirst Server.
+Either `HTTP` or `HTPS`.
-- <code>host</code> – The hostname of the MobileFirst Server instance.
+- `host` – The hostname of the MobileFirst Server instance.
-- <code>port</code> – The port of the MobileFirst Server instance.
+- `port` – The port of the MobileFirst Server instance.
-- <code>wlServerContext</code> – The context root path of the application on the MobileFirst Server instance.
+- `wlServerContext` – The context root path of the application on the MobileFirst Server instance.
-- <code>languagePreference</code> - Sets the default language for client sdk system messages
+- `languagePreference` - Sets the default language for client sdk system messages

 ### application-descriptor.json
-Located in the **&lt;android-studio-project-root-directory&gt;/mobilefirst** folder, this file contains application configuration settings such as its <code>bundleId</code> and <code>version</code> and is user-editable.
+Located in the **&lt;android-studio-project-root-directory&gt;/mobilefirst** folder, this file contains application configuration settings such as its `bundleId` and `version` and is user-editable.

 The file can be edited either locally or via the MobileFirst Operations Console.
-If edited locally, the MobileFirst Server can be updated by running the CLI command: <code>mfpdev app push</code>.
+If edited locally, the MobileFirst Server can be updated by running the CLI command: `mfpdev app push`.
-The file can also be updated by pulling from the server its latest revision by running the CLI command: <code>mfpdev app pull</code>.
+The file can also be updated by pulling from the server its latest revision by running the CLI command: `mfpdev app pull`.

 ```javascript
 {